Code-Institute-Submissions/treasure-hunt/README.md

 * When stuck, I turned to the Code Institute Slack channels for advice and ideas for how to solve issues, Tutor support from Code Institute and [Stack Overflow](https://stackoverflow.com/)

+* When adding the letter verification check to allow users to only input their name i turned to [W3 Resource](https://www.w3resource.com/javascript/form/all-letters-field.php#:~:text=To%20get%20a%20string%20contains,is%20the%20complete%20web%20document) for help

 ### Media

 #### Images